Nicci Gilbert

 Nicci Gilbert is a Grammy-nominated American R&B singer.
-She is mainly known for being the lead vocalist of an American female R&B girl-group Brownstone who rose to fame in the mid-1990s best known for their 1995 hit single "If You Love Me", which was nominated for a Best R&B Performance Grammy Award.
+She is mainly known for being the lead vocalist of the American female R&B girl-group Brownstone who rose to fame in the mid-1990s best known for their 1995 hit single "If You Love Me", which was nominated for a Best R&B Performance Grammy Award.
 "Grapevyne" and "Pass the Lovin'" also brought them some success, as well as their rendition of "I Can't Tell You Why", a song originally recorded by The Eagles.

 Following the disbandment of the group in 1997, Gilbert made her theatrical film debut in the 1998 movie, Woo.
 Gilbert returned to the music industry after a five-year hiatus as a solo singer and released her debut album Grown Folks Music (2003) through MCA Records.

 In 2012, she starred as a cast member and executive producer in the TV One's R&B Divas: Atlanta, which features the lives of five 1990s chart-topping R&B singers.
 She was featured in 2 seasons of the show.
 She also performed with the group at events such as Essence Music Festival.

 Early life

-Nicci Gilbert was born in Detroit, Michigan to African-American parents.
+Nicci Gilbert was born in Detroit, Michigan to Black American parents.
 Gilbert grew up in Detroit, where her mother Helene was a jazz singer.
 Gilbert's mom did a lot to encourage her interest in music, and when she was in high school, Gilbert performed Madonna's "Crazy for You" in a talent show.

 After graduating from high school, Gilbert studied music and drama at Eastern Michigan University.
 But she ended up dropping out after two years so that she could move to Los Angeles with a friend and be closer to the music industry.
 It was a risky move, but one that eventually paid off for her.
 At first, Gilbert struggled there, where she appeared in various talent shows while paying her bills with non-musical "day gigs" (including a job at Taco Bell).
 But things started to pick up for Gilbert when, in 1993, she formed Brownstone's original lineup with Monica Doby and Charmayne Maxwell.